Rafciq/BM6/README.md

 | Started Charging          |    X     |     X      |
 | Over Voltage              |          |     X      |
 | State Changed             |    X     |     X      |
+## Known Issues:
+- BM6 device is unresponsive or not visible.
+It is likely that BM6 device cannot connect to multiple other devices at the same time.
+If you have a mobile app for BM6 running, your integration may not be able to connect to BM6 device at the same time.
 ## Device Hardware BM6
 The Battery Monitor BM6 is a device designed to help you keep track of your car battery's health and performance.
 Here are some key features:
 - **Real-time Voltage Monitoring**: It allows you to monitor the voltage of your car battery in real-time.